stdonnelly/ats-tracking-system/README.md

 The name is a slight misnomer, as this tracks job applications and employers, not the ATSs they use.
 This application is designed to track each job application.
 This was created because, at the time of writing, landing a software development job requires numerous applications.
-Because most employers receive numerous applications, many elect to use applicant tracking systems \[ATS\]s Many applications do not even receive a response, making this a useful tool for determining where to send follow-ups, assuming the applicant is willing to follow up.
+Because most employers receive numerous applications, many elect to use applicant tracking systems \[ATS\]s.
+Many applications do not even receive a response, making this a useful tool for determining where to send follow-ups, assuming the applicant is willing to follow up.

 ## Building